Celebrate National Telephone Day With a SIP Phone from VirtualPBX

 National Telephone Day Welcomes ALL Phones

 It’s easy to see following this quick explanation about what separates a SIP phone from a VoIP phone and an IP phone that there are plenty of options out there for businesses to consider.
-What we didn’t even mention yet, though, is that the category of VoIP-enabled telephone options includes softphones, Web Phones, and the ever-present mobile phone and that they all play an important roll in business communications, as well.
+What we didn’t even mention yet, though, is that the category of VoIP-enabled telephone options includes softphones and Web Phones and that they all play an important roll in business communications, as well.
 There’s only one place to find all of the best options on the market for business phones, though, and that’s on the VirtualPBX Recommended VoIP Phones and Devices list that is painstakingly curated to ensue that your business has the right options on National Telephone Day and every other day of the year.

 Also, you can learn more about what exactly a SIP phone is by reading our What You Need to Know Blogs that cover SIP Calling and SIP Trunking v PRI, respectively.
 Or, you can also reference our SIP Trunking FAQ’s as well, as compiled by our award-winning Customer Support Team.
 And that being said, let us know how you’re celebrating National Telephone Day by sharing pictures of your favorite phones and devices with us on Facebook or Twitter!